-There are many benefits to proper ergonomics, specifically, health reasons.
+There are many benefits to proper ergonomics, specifically for health reasons.
 When your body moves and sits in a position that is not ergonomically friendly, it can result in stress through awkward positions, extreme temperatures, and repeated movement.
 Over time this can cause discomfort, fatigue, pain, and even result in musculoskeletal disorders.

-Allowing your body to move about naturally is a way to combat these threats and allow greater overall health for your body.
+Allowing your body to move about naturally is a way to combat these threats and improve overall health for your body.
 Simple solutions such as lowering or raising a surface height can result in less bending or strain on your back.
 Poorly made telephone headsets can result in neck strain.
 Understanding what changes to make can make your office space more ergonomically friendly and provide health benefits to you.
 Here are some changes you can make!

 How To Improve Office Ergonomics